 - A sub-atomic entity isn’t in any one specific place until you observe it.
 Then it seems to settle on one.
-(Called “the Uncertainty Principle”)
+(Uncertainty)

 - A single sub-atomic particle can be in two places at once.
 But if you affect one, its other self will react, even if they are separated by millions of miles.
-(Called “Superposition”)
+(Superposition)

-- They can pass through otherwise impassible-seeming barriers and travel faster than the speed of light, and both backwards and forwards in time.
-(Called “Quantum Tunneling”)
+- They can pass through otherwise impassible-seeming barriers (quantum tunneling) and “travel” faster than the speed of light.

-- A subatomic particle holds multiple possible logically exclusive properties at the same time.
-When it is observed or measured, it “collapses” from its various possible quantum states into one state.
-I.e,. it stops behaving quantumly and starts behaving classically.
-(Called “Measurement”)
+- When a subatomic particle is observed or measured, it “collapses” from its various possible quantum states into one state.
+Ie, it stops behaving quantumly and starts behaving classically.
+(Measurement)

 Quantum tunneling in yeast

 Here’s the technical explanation: an enzyme in yeast takes a positively charged sub-atomic particle, the proton from the alcohol it has created, and transfers it to another molecule.
 This new molecule, with the addition of its extra proton, now has a positive charge.
 Like a magnet, it now attracts molecules carrying a negatively charged particle, the electron.
-So the new molecule that the yeast created (called nicotinamide alcohol dehydrase or NADH) becomes a very effective carrier and releasor of electrons.
-With NADH, the ingredients can now perform their actions very quickly, hundreds of times more efficiently.
+So the new molecule the yeast created (called nicotinamide alcohol dehydrase or NADH) becomes a very effective carrier and releasor of electrons.
+With NADH, the ingredients can now perform their actions very quickly and efficiently.
 It’s like the brew now has an electric current running through it, with electrons able to hitch a ride and jump off when a chemical reaction needs an extra jolt of energy to make it happen.

 So far so good.
 This is all safe, mechanical chemistry.

 As it turns out, though, the speed at which electrons get transferred from alcohol to NAD+ to make NADH cannot be explained by classical chemistry.
-Quantum tunneling, number three on our list of weird quantum effects above, can.
-Again, at the risk of over-simplifying, a subatomic particle like an electron can travel across barriers instantaneously by using its superpower of quantum tunneling.
-As this effect occurs among millions of molecules in the dough, it speeds up the process enough for biologists to conclude it must be involved.
-Since quantum tunneling have been confirmed in the activities of other enzymes, this is more than a guess.
+On the other hand, quantum tunneling, number three on our list of weird quantum effects above, can.
+Again, at the risk of over-simplifying, a subatomic particle can help an electron travel across barriers instantaneously by using its superpower of quantum tunneling.
+As this effect occurs among millions of molecules in the dough, it speeds up the process enough for biologists to say it must be involved.

 This neat explanation of the quantum role in enzymatic action leaves one huge mystery, though: In order for the transport of the electron to occur, it can’t be just a probability, and in order for it to be more than a probability, it has to be observed or measured.
-The quantum Uncertainty – the electron can be here or there and therefore nowhere at all, really – has to become classical behavior: I see it now.
-Until now, biologists, scientists and other materialists have maintained that the sheer bulk and realism of the organism in which the quantum action occurs somehow collapses any quantum craziness, that the fact of the organism as a macroscopic entity itself performs the “observing.”
-But that argument no longer holds water and even seems like a tautology, fabulous circular reasoning, because enzymes drag quantum action and weirdness into the scene of the organism at every level.
+The probabilistic quantum behavior – the electron can be here or there and therefore nowhere at all, really – has to become classical behavior.
+I see it now.
+Until now, biologists, scientists and other materialists have maintained that the macroscopic bulk of the organism in which the quantum action occurs collapses any quantum craziness.
+I.e., the fact of the organism itself performs the “observing.”
+But that argument no longer holds water and even seems like a tautology, fabulous circular reasoning, because enzymes involve quantum action.
 Enzymes, and the quantum, is ubiquitous in every process of every cell in an organism.
 In fact, it seems to be the essence of life itself.

 “Enzymes have made and unmade every living cell that lives or has ever lived.
 Enzymes are as close as anything to the vital factors of life. ….
 [T]he discovery that enzymes work by promoting the dematerialization of particles from one point in space and their instantaneous materialization in another provides us with a novel insight into the mystery of life.”